OpenMBIR/OpenMBIR-TEM/CmdLineREADME.txt

 * Running the GUI

    Requires Qt and cmake to correctly point to the GUI software.
-   Go throug same steps as before.
+   Go through same steps as before.
    After "make"
    cd Bin/
    open TEMBIR.app